0x84f/osu-wiki/news/2023/2023-03-01-osumonthly-8.md

 We know it's impossible to agree on which beatmaps are the best and which are not, but we try to highlight the ones that are most talked about or that can appeal to the most people.
 However, it's normal to have a different opinion and that's why we invite you to look at all the beatmaps released recently and make your own opinion (They're all great, really, worth it)!

+#### Global highlight

 - [10 Things I Hate About Ai no Sukima (MIMI vs. Leah Kate)](https://osu.ppy.sh/beatmapsets/1919786) by [Log Off Now](https://osu.ppy.sh/users/4378277) - A beatmap that definitely appealed to players given the playcount and the impressive number of favourites for a short period.
+- [HAWATARI NIOKU CENTI (TV Size) (MAXIMUM THE HORMONE)](https://osu.ppy.sh/beatmapsets/1893971) by [ScubDomino](https://osu.ppy.sh/users/8972308) - A beatmap that stood out by being the first TV size with a difficulty of 10\*.
+How hard!

+#### osu!monthly mapping team's favourites

 - [Detonate (G2, Jeris Johnson and Yonaka)](https://osu.ppy.sh/beatmapsets/1923526) by [DeviousPanda](https://osu.ppy.sh/users/4966334) - A beatmap that can appeal to both players and mappers thanks to beautiful concepts and visuals.
-- [HAWATARI NIOKU CENTI (TV Size) (MAXIMUM THE HORMONE)](https://osu.ppy.sh/beatmapsets/1893971) - A beatmap that stood out by being the first TV size with a difficulty of 10\*.
-How hard!
-- [Tokugawa Cup Noodle Kinshirei (Nene Kusanagi & NeneRobo x Mikudayo & Kagamine Len & KAITO)](https://osu.ppy.sh/beatmapsets/1763088) - A fast and catchy beatmap that convinced us with its visuals representing so well the music giving an interesting set to play.
-- [Ys VIII -SONGS COMPILATION- (Falcom Sound Team jdk)](https://osu.ppy.sh/beatmapsets/1522485) and [Pokemon Diamond & Pearl Music Medley (Dr. Pez)](https://osu.ppy.sh/beatmapsets/1912777) by [SaltyLucario](https://osu.ppy.sh/users/6571670) - Two beatmaps of fifteen and twenty minutes each offering a unique experience.
+- [Ys VIII -SONGS COMPILATION- (Falcom Sound Team jdk)](https://osu.ppy.sh/beatmapsets/1522485) and [Pokémon Diamond & Pearl Music Medley (Dr. Pez)](https://osu.ppy.sh/beatmapsets/1912777) by [SaltyLucario](https://osu.ppy.sh/users/6571670) - Two beatmaps of fifteen and twenty minutes each offering a unique experience.
 We can only honour the phenomenal work put into these two maps, which are well worth the diversions.
+- [Tokugawa Cup Noodle Kinshirei (Nene Kusanagi & NeneRobo x Mikudayo & Kagamine Len & KAITO)](https://osu.ppy.sh/beatmapsets/1763088) by [Cubby](https://osu.ppy.sh/users/10914582) *(video below)* - A fast and catchy beatmap that convinced us with its visuals representing so well the music giving an interesting set to play.

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/Mq3PfNScjWA" frameborder="0" allowfullscreen></iframe>

 ## Skinning recap

 ### Skinning news

-#### Skin of the Year 2023 results have gone live
+#### Skin of the Year 2022 results have gone live

 After 2 weeks of voting the Skin of the Year the voting has been locked and the results are being tallied!
 Like the other skinning contests so far, the osu! team have decided to grant badges to the top 3 entries, as well as osu!supporter for the other top entries!